 Drs.
-Kenny Yu, Tsun Yee Law and Ms. Diane Hare serve as members of our Audit Committee with Dr. Tsun Yee Law serving as the chairman of the Audit Committee.
-Each of our Audit Committee members satisfies the "independence" requirements of the Nasdaq listing rules and meets the independence standards under Rule 10A-3 under the Exchange Act.
+Kenny Yu and Tsun Yee Law and Ms. Diane Hare will serve as members of our Audit Committee with Dr. Tsun Yee Law serving as the chairman of the Audit Committee.
+Each of our Audit Committee members will satisfy the "independence" requirements of the Nasdaq listing rules and meet the independence standards under Rule 10A-3 under the Exchange Act.
 Our board of directors has determined that Ms. Diane Hare possesses accounting or related financial management experience that qualifies her as an "audit committee financial expert" as defined by the rules and regulations of the SEC.
 Our Audit Committee oversees our accounting and financial reporting processes and the audits of our financial statements.
-Our Audit Committee performs several functions, including:
+Our Audit Committee will perform several functions, including:

-- evaluating the performance, independence and qualifications of our independent registered public accounting firm and determining whether to retain our existing independent registered public accounting firm; - reviewing and approving the engagement of our independent registered public accounting firm to perform audit services and any permissible nonaudit services;
+- evaluating the performance, independence and qualifications of our independent registered public accounting firm and determining whether to retain our existing independent registered public accounting firm or engage new independent registered public accounting firm; - reviewing and approving the engagement of our independent registered public accounting firm to perform audit services and any permissible nonaudit services;